cminyard/gensio/README.rst

 and --with-pythoninstalllib configure options or you can set the pythoninstalldir and pythoninstalllibdir environment variables to where you want the libraries and modules to go.

+Note that you may need to set --with-uucp-locking to your lockdir (on older systems it's /var/lock, which is the default.
+On newer it might be /run/lock/lockdev.
+You might also need to be a member of dialout and lock groups to be able to open serial devices and/or locks.

 Dynamic vs Static gensios
 -------------------------